Rasbash Lecture

 In his retiring address, IFE President Mr. A. S. Pratten urged for formal recognition of the IFE’s diplomas, noting that fire service qualifications are undervalued compared to other engineering fields.
 He stressed that professional standing builds competence, motivates officers and called on authorities to support the IFE and its younger members.

 The negotiations with the Central Fire Brigades Advisory Council were concluded.
-The resulting agreement provided there would be a reciprocal recognition between the Statutory Station Officers’ examination and the Graduateship examination of the IFE and this arrangement would take effect from the examinations to be held in 1962.
+The resulting agreement provided there would be a reciprocal recognition between the Statutory Station Officers’ examination and the Graduateship examination of the IFE.

 1965 – The IFE moves to Leicester